CTrabant/teeny-sha1/README.md

 I was looking for a small implementation of SHA-1 while trying to avoid dependencies like OpenSSL.
-In my case I was writing a WebSocket implmenetation in a project not already dependent on OpenSSL or other library providing SHA-1 and needed to hash 30-50 bytes of data.
+In my case I was writing a WebSocket implementation in a project not already dependent on OpenSSL or other library providing SHA-1 and needed to hash 30-50 bytes of data.
 There are many "tiny" implementations around, but I found them not-so-tiny and nearly always requiring multiple functions.
 This function